-- Use-up materials and alternative materials have the same net quantity as the standard material. - Use-up materials and alternative materials have exactly the same values of characteristics such as the scrap and yield as the standard material. - Use-up materials and alternative materials have the same material-routing relationships as the standard item. - If a component on a BOM line is a standard item, that is, an item with an empty project segment, the associated use-up and alternative materials must also be standard components. - If a component on a BOM line is a project item, that is, an item with a filled project segment, the associated use-up and alternative materials' project segments must be either: - Filled with the same project as the main item's project segment - Empty (the alternative is a standard item) - If a component on a BOM line is a phantom, you cannot define a use-up material or alternative material for that component.
+- Use-up materials have the same net quantity as the standard material. - Use-up materials have exactly the same values of characteristics such as the scrap and yield as the standard material. - Use-up materials have the same material-routing relationships as the standard item. - If a component on a BOM line is a standard item, that is, an item with an empty project segment, the associated use-up must also be standard components. - If a component on a BOM line is a project item, that is, an item with a filled project segment, the associated use-up project segments must be either: - Filled with the same project as the main item's project segment - If a component on a BOM line is a phantom, you cannot define a use-up material for that component.